pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 She poured *herself* some milk.
 I dressed *myself* for the party.
 I made lunch all by *myself*.
-She hurt *herself* while stitching the frok.
+She hurt *herself* while using the fork.
 Did you learn French *yourself*?
 ```

 (pronoun-4)

-Tap on all the demonstrative, reflexive and possessive pronouns.
+Select all the demonstrative, reflexive, and possessive pronouns.

 ```
 *This* book is *mine*.
 I read the whole book all by *myself*.
 I like *this* book.
 *That* is my father. *This* car is *his*.
 I washed it all by *myself*.
 My dad gave me *this* map.
 He told me it was *his*.
 I need to find directions by *myself*.
 He wanted to impress the teacher.
 So, he baked the cake by *himself*.
-The recepie was *mine*.
+The recipe was *mine*.
 *Those* bags are *hers*.
-She goes for shopping all by *herself*.
+She goes shopping all by *herself*.
 ```

 ```
 We don't like to go out for dinner.
 We cook dinner by *ourselves*.
 *This* brush is *mine*.
 I stare at *myself* in the mirror while brushing.
 *This* garage is *mine*.
 Me and my dad painted it *ourselves*.
-The children loves holidays. *They* buy all the new things for *themselves*. *That* time is their favourite.
+The children love holidays. *They* buy all the new things for *themselves*. *That* time is their favourite.
 Prateek is very lazy.
 He copied his friend's project instead of doing it *himself*.
 ```